-WESTON, MA (WHDH) - A glass shower door shattered into pieces as a three-year-old child took a bath, covering the boy in glass from head to toe.
+WESTON, MASS.
+(WHDH) - A glass shower door shattered into pieces as a three-year-old child took a bath, covering the boy in glass from head to toe.

 The day after Thanksgiving, 3-year-old Cole walked into the tub with his dad by his side.